QuickBooks says you billed £400k. It can't tell you the Middlesbrough renewables job is £90k underwater with retentions in a spreadsheet.

 How to choose a developer in Middlesbrough

 Hire a partner who can talk contract accounting fluently and who involves a real accountant in the design.
 Ask them to explain WIP, retention release and revenue recognition; if they fumble it, they'll build the wrong rules.
 Expect them to keep statutory accounts and VAT in your compliant package and integrate, not replace.
-The strongest teams connect contract accounting to your ERP software, project management software and business intelligence dashboards so one set of numbers drives the business.
+The strongest teams connect contract accounting to your ERP software, project management software and business intelligence (BI) dashboards so one set of numbers drives the business.

 - !They don't know what WIP or retention release means.
 Ask them to explain cost-to-complete